j4cobgarby/big-boy-computer/README.md

 ... (rest of program) ...
 00000000    # And all programs must end with 0, which is the halt instruction
 ```

+## Writing your program to file

+This is very simple:
+ - Get a hex editor
+ - Literally just type out your program's instructions as hex